PROFESSIONAL TRAINING YEAR MODULE (FULL-YEAR STUDY) - 2019/0

 P - Professional/Practical skills

 The learning and teaching strategy is designed to:

 The learning and teaching methods are predicated on the requirements of the institutional partner.

 Where relevant, the academic mentoring, coaching and assessment role of partner institutions are focused on ensuring that students achieve the learning outcomes for the module; these relate to (1) personal and professional development, (2) evaluation of placement learning and (3) transfer of placement learning.

 The partner institution is encouraged to support students’ critical self-reflection and learning.
-In addition regular support and review of the Professional Development Review and student development plans (as part of the PDR) provide additional experiential learning.

 The assessment of students’ academic attainment for the study element of the placement year is as per the requirements of the partner institution.